Iran–Iraq War: Air and tanker war

 The attacks on oil tankers continued.
 Both Iran and Iraq carried out frequent attacks during the first four months of the year.
 Iran was effectively waging a naval guerilla war with its IRGC navy speedboats, while Iraq attacked with its aircraft.
 In 1987, Kuwait asked to reflag its tankers to the U.S. flag.
 They did so in March, and the U.S. Navy began Operation Earnest Will to escort the tankers.
 The result of Earnest Will would be that, while oil tankers shipping Iraqi/Kuwaiti oil were protected, Iranian tankers and neutral tankers shipping to Iran would be unprotected, inflicting losses on Iran and undermining its trade with foreign countries, damaging Iran's economy further.

 Iran deployed Silkworm missiles to attack ships, but only a few were actually fired.
-Both the United States and Iran jockeyed for influence in the Gulf.
-To discourage the United States from escorting tankers, Iran secretly mined some areas.
-The United States began to escort the reflagged tankers, but one was damaged by a mine while under escort.
-While being a public-relations victory for Iran, the United States increased its reflagging efforts.
+Both the U.S. and Iran jockeyed for influence in the Gulf.
+To discourage the U.S. from escorting tankers, Iran secretly mined some areas.
+The U.S. began to escort the reflagged tankers, but one was damaged by a mine while under escort.
+While being a public-relations victory for Iran, the U.S. increased its reflagging efforts.
 While Iran mined the Persian Gulf, their speedboat attacks were reduced, primarily attacking unflagged tankers shipping in the area.

-On 24 September, US Navy SEALS captured the Iranian mine-laying ship Iran Ajr, a diplomatic disaster for the already isolated Iranians.
-Iran had previously sought to maintain at least a pretense of plausible deniability regarding its use of mines, but the Navy SEALS captured and photographed extensive evidence of Iran Ajrs mine-laying activities.
+On 24 September, U.S. Navy SEALs captured the Iranian mine-laying ship Iran Ajr, a diplomatic disaster for the already isolated Iranians.
+Iran had previously sought to maintain at least a pretence of plausible deniability regarding its use of mines, but SEALs captured and photographed extensive evidence of Iran Ajrs mine-laying activities.
 On 8 October, the U.S. Navy destroyed four Iranian speedboats, and in response to Iranian Silkworm missile attacks on Kuwaiti oil tankers, launched Operation Nimble Archer, destroying two Iranian oil rigs in the Persian Gulf.
 During November and December, the Iraqi air force launched a bid to destroy all Iranian airbases in Khuzestan and the remaining Iranian air force.
 Iran managed to shoot down 30 Iraqi fighters with fighter jets, anti-aircraft guns, and missiles, allowing the Iranian air force to survive to the end of the war.

-On 28 June, Iraqi fighter bombers attacked the Iranian town of Sardasht near the border, using chemical mustard gas bombs.
-While many towns and cities had been bombed before, and troops attacked with gas, this was the first time that the Iraqis had attacked a civilian area with poison gas.
-One quarter of the town's then population of 20,000 was burned and stricken, and 113 were killed immediately, with many more dying and suffering health effects over following decades.
+On 28 June, Iraqi fighter bombers attacked the Iranian town of Sardasht near the border using mustard gas bombs.
+This was the first time the Iraqis had attacked a civilian town with poison gas.
+5,000 people were stricken.
+113 died immediately, and many more died over the following decades.